Television in Puerto Rico: Increase in local programming

 In 1965, Cordero debuted El show de las doce at WKAQ as a response to the popular El show del mediodía.
 Unable to best its competition's comedy, the show instead focused on music acts with the collaboration of bands such as El Gran Combo.
 In response, Muñiz incorporated a similar content to El show del mediodía.
 While Cordero brought in El show de Olga y Tony, WAPA responded with Kon kon paz.
 WKAQ then aired segments with El club canta la juventud, Chucho Avellanet, Lucecita Benítez, Alfred D. Herger and Al Zeppy.
 These exchanges continued and eventually, Cordero brought in Rivera in Mi hippie me encanta, resulting in an exchange where both shows reinforced its comedy.
 This competition also featured special shows, such as an episode of El show de las doce focused on the marriage of Avellanet and Lissette Álvarez in 1967.
 Muñiz debuted a short lived duo, Wilkins y Rubén, which launched Wilkins' solo career as soon as it was broken and along Yolandita Monge first received media attention in El show del mediodía.
 Meanwhile, Carmita Jímenez, Danny Rivera as Charityn Goyco were also featured.
 However, a comedy act where an affair of governor Roberto Sánchez Villella was mentioned caused the ire of Louvau, whom Muñiz initially dismissed but ultimately removed the segment from the air and brought Desafiando a los genios.

 Muñiz also introduced a section called El show de estrellas internacionales, where foreign talent was presented, whom he contracted to appear in a number of events and shows, including his latest addition Simpli la secretaria which aired Wednesdays.
 Despite the changes experienced by the introduction of color television in 1966, Muñiz did not bother with the new format and instead continued as usual.
 Eventually, El show del mediodía began airing in color.
 In 1966, La criada malcriada was converted in a film.
+Popular with the Puerto Rican diaspora, the adaptation set a new record in Columbia Pictures' Latin market.
+The movie also market the debut of Jacobo Morales as film director.
+Six out of the top ten programs in the ratings chart were made by Producciones Tommy Muñiz.